jaamsim/jaamsim/README.md

 # What is this?

-JaamSim is a discrete-event simulation environment developed by Ausenco as the foundation of all our simulation applications.
-It represents about 10 man-years of effort since 2002 and is under continuous development to support our simulation projects.
-JaamSim is used daily by our team of 19 simulation analysts and programmers.
+JaamSim is a Java based discrete-event simulation environment developed since 2002 and includes:
+- drag-and-drop user interface
+- interactive 3D graphics
+- input and output processing
+- model development tools and editors.

 Examples of our simulation models can be seen at: www.youtube.com/user/javasimulation.

-JaamSim is written in the Java programming language and includes a drag-and-drop user interface, interactive 3D graphics, input and output processing, and model development tools and editors.

 The key feature that makes JaamSim different from commercial off-the-shelf simulation software is that it allows a user to develop new palettes of